-When cascaded PCA85132 are synchronized, they can share the backplane signals from one of the devices in the cascade.
-Such an arrangement is cost-effective in large LCD applications since the backplane outputs The other PCA85132 of the cascade contribute additional segment outputs.
-The backplanes can either be connected together to enhance the drive capability or some can be left open-circuit (such as the ones from the slave in Figure 35) or just some of the master and some of the slave will be taken to facilitate the layout of the display.
+When cascaded PCA85232 are synchronized, they can share the backplane signals from one of the devices in the cascade.
+Such an arrangement is cost-effective in large LCD applications since the backplane outputs of only one device need to be through-plated to the backplane electrodes of the display.
+The other PCA85232 of the cascade contributes additional segment outputs.
+The backplanes can be left open-circuit (as shown in the examples of Figure 34 and Figure 35) or tied together to give enhanced drive capabilities (see Section 7.4.1 on page 21).

-For display sizes that are not multiple of 640 elements, a mixed cascaded system can be considered containing only devices like PCA85132 and PCA85133.
+For display sizes that are not multiple of 640 elements, a mixed cascaded system can be considered containing only devices like PCA85232 and PCA85133.
 Depending on the application, one must take care of the software commands compatibility and pin connection compatibility.

-The SYNC line is provided to maintain the correct synchronization between all cascaded PCA85132.
+The SYNC line is provided to maintain the correct synchronization between all cascaded PCA85232.
 This synchronization is guaranteed after the Power-On Reset (POR).
-The only time that \$\overline{SYNC}\$ is likely to be needed is if synchronization is accidentally lost (for example, by noise in adverse electrical environments, or by the definition of a multiplex mode when PCA85132 with different SA0 levels are cascaded). \$\overline{SYNC}\$ is organized as an input/output pin; the output selection being realized as an open-drain driver with an internal pull-up resistor.
-A PCA85132 asserts the \$\overline{SYNC}\$ line at the onset of its last active backplane signal and monitors the SYNC line at all other times.
-Should synchronization in the cascade be lost, it is restored by the first PCA85132 to assert SYNC.
-The timing relationship between the backplane waveforms and the SYNC signal for the various drive modes of the PCA85132 are shown in Figure 36 on page 48.
+The only time that \$\overline{SYNC}\$ is likely to be needed is if synchronization is accidentally lost (for example, by noise in adverse electrical environments, or by the definition of a multiplex mode when PCA85232 with different SA0 levels are cascaded). \$\overline{SYNC}\$ is organized as an input/output pin; the output selection being realized as an open-drain driver with an internal pull-up resistor.
+A PCA85232 asserts the \$\overline{SYNC}\$ line at the onset of its last active backplane signal and monitors the SYNC line at all other times.
+Should synchronization in the cascade be lost, it is restored by the first PCA85232 to assert SYNC.
+The timing relationship between the backplane waveforms and the SYNC signal for the various drive modes of the PCA85232 are shown in Figure 36 on page 48.

-When using an external clock signal with high frequencies ($f{clk(ext)} > 4$ kHz), it is recommended to have an external pull-up resistor between pin SYNC and pin V{DD} (see Table 22 on page 38).
+When using an external clock signal with high frequencies ( $f{clk(ext)} > 4$ kHz), it is recommended to have an external pull-up resistor between pin SYNC and pin $V{DD}$ (see Table 22 on page 38).
 This resistor should be present even when no cascading configuration is used!
 When using it in a cascaded configuration, care must be taken not to route the SYNC signal to close to noisy signals.